Dmytro-Yakovenko/MeetUp/backend/README.md

     ```

 * Successful Response: If you ARE NOT the organizer of the group or a member of
   the group with a status of "co-host".
-Shows all members that don't have a
+Shows all members that don"t have a
   status of "pending".
   * Status Code: 200
   * Headers: